Component parts of internal combustion engines: Ignition timing

 For reciprocating engines, the point in the cycle at which the fuel-oxidizer mixture is ignited has a direct effect on the efficiency and output of the ICE.
 The thermodynamics of the idealized Carnot heat engine tells us that an ICE is most efficient if most of the burning takes place at a high temperature, resulting from compression — near top dead center.
 The speed of the flame front is directly affected by the compression ratio, fuel mixture temperature, and octane rating or cetane number of the fuel.
 Leaner mixtures and lower mixture pressures burn more slowly requiring more advanced ignition timing.
 It is important to have combustion spread by a thermal flame front (deflagration), not by a shock wave.
-Combustion propagation by a shock wave is called detonation and, in engines, is also known as pinging or Engine knocking.
+Combustion propagation by a shock wave is called detonation and, in engines, is also known as knocking or pinging.